udacity/create-your-own-adventure/english/pokemon/pikachu_wins.md

 You bring out your Pikachu and Pikachu uses thunderbolt on the marshmallow!
 You win!

-To celebrate, you pull out some graham crackers and chocolate and makes smores.
-Sadly, you awake from your dream and realize that Pikachu isn't real but the marshmallow nightmare is still a problem.
+To celebrate, you take a moment to pull out some graham crackers and chocolate and make smores.

+However, you don't get to enjoy your victory for long.
+You awake from your dream and realize that Pikachu isn't real but the marshmallow nightmare is still a problem.
 What will you do next?

 [Take a nap](../sleep/marshmallow.md)